setare92-ha/automated_essay_scoring_using_nlp/README.md

 2. The best-fit model has an $R^2$ of roughly 0.6.
 This means that the model explains only 60% of the variability in the target variable (normalized scores).
 Although $R^2$ matters more for inferential modeling, a moderate value of $R^2$ can still yield a strong predictive model.

 3. The random forest regressor achieved a quadratic weighted kappa score of 0.69.
 This is barely meeting the minimum requirement for an acceptable AES model (the minimum acceptable score is 0.7 per Doewes et al., 2023).
+However, since 0.69 is within 0.1 (0.75) of the human raters' aggreement, it can still be deemed acceptable (Doewes et al. 2021).

 4. The model's reliance on length-based features highlights a *known bias* in Automated Essay Scoring (AES) systems, where essay length can correlate with higher scores.
 Designing a richer set of features (including embeddings from a transformer-based model) is expected to improve this behavior.